TaQuangTu/TaCV/README.md

-from tacv.fileUtils import ThreadedDownload# TACV - A mini package for daily tasks
+# TACV - A mini package for daily tasks

 ## Installation